monsterchick/self_study/github/README.md

-this folder is to record everything about using github for studying.
+this branch is used for testing the function of "git reset" and "git revert".